 5. Immerse Yourself in Art

 Interested in spending the long weekend outdoors and admiring some pretty cool art while you’re at it?
 Toronto has a few installations in its east and west end.
-The annual international design competition in The Beaches kicks off this Family Day, while another interactive art display — the Island of Warmth — is being showcased in Yonge-Dundas Square.
+The annual international design competition in The Beaches always kicks off around Family Day, with some interactive art displays showcased along the Lakeshore in Missisauga.
 Bundle up, bring your cameras out and be wowed by impressive artistry.

 Photos courtesy of: Look Local Magazine (Wayne Gretzky Estates); Twitter (SkySkate); Iron Design Solutions (Go Place); The ROM (Royal Ontario Museum); Creos Experts-Conseils Inc. (Island of Warmth); AllEvents.in (Hot Chocolate Festival).